-- D. Advance Approval of Travel for Locations with Travel Warnings and Alerts - 1.
-All participants in University-related International Travel are strongly encouraged to inform themselves fully about the travel risks involved with travel to their foreign destination(s).
+- D. Advance Approval of Travel for Locations with Level 3 and Level 4 Travel Advisories - All participants in University-related International Travel are strongly encouraged to inform themselves fully about the travel risks involved with travel to their foreign destination(s).
 In particular, before making travel arrangements, travelers should review the information available on the U.S. Department of State and the Centers for Disease Control and Prevention websites for updated information regarding Travel Warnings and Travel Health Notices. - 2.
-All faculty, staff, and students planning University-related International Travel to or through any country for which an active U.S. Department of State Travel Warning or a CDC Level 3 Travel Health Notice has been issued must submit their travel plans in advance for review and approval by the International Travel Safety Review Committee.
-Travel plans should be submitted to the Committee for review as early as possible, which should be as soon as any associated travel arrangement bookings are initiated, and no later than two (2) weeks before the anticipated date of departure. - 3.
-In determining whether to approve the travel, the Committee will consider: - a. the academic need and appropriateness of the travel;
+All faculty, staff, and students planning University-related International Travel to or through any country for which an active U.S. Department of State Travel Advisory Level 3 or Level 4 or a CDC Level 3 Travel Health Notice has been issued must register their travel plans with the University in advance for review and approval by the Global Risk Manager. - 3.
+All international student group programs managed/coordinated by the University which involve international travel to or through any country for which an active U.S. Department of State Travel Advisory Level 3 or Level 4 or a CDC Level 3 Travel Health Notice has been issued must submit travel plans (Safety and Security Assessments) in advance for review and approval by the Global Risk Manager, and - if deemed necessary - the International Travel Safety Review Committee.
+Travel plans should be submitted to the Global Risk Manager for review as early as possible, which should be as soon as any associated travel arrangement bookings are initiated, and no later than two (2) weeks before the anticipated date of departure. - 4.
+In determining whether to approve the travel, the Global Risk Manager and/or Travel Safety Review Committee will consider: - a. the academic need and appropriateness of the travel; - b. the travelers' demonstrated knowledge of the relevant travel risks;

-- b. the travelers' demonstrated knowledge of the relevant travel risks; - c. the traveler's demonstrated understanding of relevant risk mitigation strategies; and - d. the University's understanding of access and availability of international support and assistance to a member in the foreign location. - 4.
+- c. the traveler's demonstrated understanding of relevant risk mitigation strategies; and - d. the University's understanding of access and availability of international support and assistance to a member in the foreign location. - 5.
 In consultation with the International Travel Safety Review Committee, the President of the University reserves the right to prohibit or suspend University-related International Travel to any destination at any time if it is determined that: (1) health, safety, or security concerns pose unacceptable risks; (2) travelers have violated laws, regulation, or University policy (including the Student Code of Conduct); or (3) there is other good cause.
-If the U.S. Department of State issues an active Travel Warning or the CDC issues a Level 3 Travel Health Notice for a given country or region, the University may require a University member currently traveling in such to depart that location or to request approval to remain in that location. - 5.
-The University will make efforts but cannot guarantee full cost and academic credit recovery to students in the event of a government or University- mandated withdrawal or evacuation.
+If the U.S. Department of State issues an Level 03 or Level 04 Travel Advisory or the CDC issues a Level 3 Travel Health Notice for a given country or region, the University may require a University member currently traveling in such to depart that location or to request approval to remain in that location. - 6.
+The University will make efforts but cannot guarantee full cost and academic credit recovery to students in the event of a government or University-mandated withdrawal or evacuation.